-Bronchoscopic EvaluationOne way of looking to see if there should be rapid intervention is to do a bronchoscopic evaluation of the trachea and upper bronchi may be performed if inhalation injuries are suspected.
-This medical examination involves a tiny camera at the end of a long tube and inserting it into the airway.
-If there is soot or redness and swelling of the tissues in the mouth, trachea or bronchi, it means that things may get worse and intubation may be performed before continued swelling shuts off the airway completely.Early Intubation of a Burn Patient
+A bronchoscopic evaluation of the trachea and upper bronchi may be performed if inhalation injuries are suspected.
+This medical examination involves a tiny camera at the end of a long tube inserted into the patient’s airway.
+If soot or redness and swelling of the tissues in the mouth, trachea, or bronchi is observed, immediate intubation may be performed before continued swelling shuts off the airway completely.Early Intubation of a Burn Patient

-Chemical InhalationInhalation injury is worse if there are chemicals in the inhaled gases.
-The chemicals can be caustic to the lungs or can poison the body, depending on what chemicals are inhaled.
 When an inhalation injury happens, the mucosa of the membranes can slough off, causing fluid, also called exudate, to stream out of the tissue into the air passages.
-This eventually dries to become thick fibrin casts that adhere to the mucosa, interfering with airflow.
+This eventually dries and adheres to the mucosa, interfering with airflow.
 There are several reasons why placing a burn patient on a ventilator earlier rather than later may be necessary.
 Signs that early intubation may be necessary include:

-- Much burning of the face and neck
+- Extensive burns to the face and neck

 - Signs of airway blockage